argenox/djangocms-site-importer/README.rst

 ======================
-django CMS Bootstrap 5
+django CMS Site Importer
 ======================

 This project is not associated with django CMS

 |pypi| |build| |coverage|